MikeBeller/janet-abstract/README.md

 Abstract types in Janet allow the developer to "hook" the `get` function in order to simulate indexing.
 But the `get` function is also used for retrieving methods on the abstract type.
-If the key to `get` is a symbol, the abstract type is supposed to look in its method table and return a method if found.
-This means that if you want to create a container type using an abstract type, you probably should not allow storage of entries where the keys are symbols.
+If the key to `get` is a keyword, the abstract type is supposed to look in its method table and return a method if found.
+This means that if you want to create a container type using an abstract type, you probably should not allow storage of entries where the keys are keywords.
 Otherwise, if someone decides to store a :length key in your data structure, the (length ...) function in Janet will stop working for your data structure.   :-(